 Can anti-mutant oppression teach us something about racism?

 Acting with an unselfish regard for others doesn't always come naturally, even though many psychologists believe we're hard-wired for empathy.
 After all, cooperative behavior did allow our ancestors to survive under harsh conditions.

 "We contain multitudes," wrote Walt Whitman, referring not to the highly contested diagnosis of dissociative identity disorder but to the fact that we see ourselves radically differently in different contexts.

-Conscientiousness is not just about getting to the church on time, in a freshly-ironed outfit.
-It is a fundamental personality trait that influences whether people set and keep long-range goals, deliberate over choices or behave impulsively, and take seriously obligations to others.
+Conscientiousness is not just about getting to church on time, in a freshly ironed suit.
+It's a fundamental personality trait that influences whether people set and keep long-range goals, deliberate over choices or behave impulsively, and take seriously obligations to others.

-In the old days, it was simple: Men hunted and women raised the kids.
+In the old days, it seemed simple: Men hunted and women bore and raised kids.
 Then we moved out of caves, invented gender studies, and learned a thing or two about genetics.
 Now nothing is clear cut.
 While social and biological analyses of gender offend some, they have freed others to finally feel comfortable in their own skin.